 Local people live in extended family clans as part of a tribe and there is considerable low-tech warfare between clans as well as tribes, with bow, arrows and little axes as primary weapons and trench systems dug around ‘gardens’ (plots of land where vegetables, mainly sweet potatoes, are grown).

-Fighting is almost always about land, women or pigs (an enormously valuable beast).
+Fighting is almost always about land, women or pigs (enormously valuable beasts).
 If hiking across farmed land you will be expected to pay a toll.

 It is strongly advised that foreigners travel with a guide, whether hiking, bird-watching, diving or visiting a clan or festival as language will almost certainly be an issue as there are estimated to be in the region of 700 different languages spoken in Papua New Guinea.
 For this reason Pidgin English (Tok Pidgin) was introduced to enable cross-clan communication.